Menu

 15%

-1. Add to our outreach programs efforts with community colleges, along with our current scholarships to MICA and our awards to Maryland public high school art students to encourage the next generation of watermedia artists,More free demos for members only,
+1. Add to our outreach programs efforts more public school high school art award, along with our current scholarships to MICA.
+The goal of the Maryland public high school art student awards is to encourage the next generation of watermedia artists.

-2. A return of a few Zoom workshops to support our artists outside Maryland, plus in-person ,
+2. A return of a few Zoom short programs and workshops to support our members outside Maryland, while continuing to hold in-person events.

 3. Our preeminent Mid-Atlantic Regional Juried exhibition, once again in a physical gallery, plus its workshop

-5. Videos of events for members only on our website, and
+6. Videos of events for members only on our website,

 Please consider a donation of $50, $100, $500 or any other amount of your choosing.